Notice: Undefined index: post_type in /var/www/vhosts/philapark.org/wp-content/plugins/brave-popup-builder/lib/render.php on line 329

 Read More

-Due to the public health impact and concerns of the COVID-19 outbreak, and in light of recommendations by public health officials, the Authority’s Special Board Meeting scheduled for 1:00 p.m.
-Wednesday May 27, 2020, will take place via conference call. *
+*Due to the public health impact and concerns of the COVID-19 outbreak, and in light of recommendations by public health officials, the Authority’s Regular Board Meeting scheduled for 10:00 a.m.
+Tuesday, July 21st, 2020, will take place via GoToWebinar.
+You may register to attend the Regular Board Meeting Here*

 Public comment will be accepted and considered.
-Anyone wishing to submit a comment or listen to the May special board meeting conference call can do so by emailing Kelly Quinn at kquinn@philapark.org.
-All such emails and requests to listen to the board meeting should be received by Ms. Quinn on or before May 26th, 2020 to be considered for the meeting.
+Anyone wishing to submit a comment for the July Regular Board Meeting via GoToWebinar can do so by emailing Kelly Quinn at kquinn@philapark.org.
+All such emails and requests must be received by Ms. Quinn on or before July 20th, 2020 to be considered for the meeting.

 Read More